jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2.markdown

 One suggestion that was made to me months ago was that the grain I'm using isn't milled well enough.
 This could be because some homebrew shops don't mill very finely or don't tighten up their mills often, or any number of reasons somewhat outside my control since I dont personally mill the grain.
 Unfortunately, I haven't consistently sourced my grain from the same place, so this is difficult to account for when planning a recipe.
 One more piece of equipment to purchase would simply be a grain mill to keep at home and set as needed, rather than relying on whatever brew shop the grain is coming from.

 Secondly, I've read that stirring for a few seconds every 15 minutes has helped some batch sparging brewers.
 Given that most of us avoid opening the mash tun to maintain the temperature this is pretty surprising, but since this is cheap solution I'll be giving this a shot next time.

+## Serving Temperature Control

+Kegging is great.
+Such a simple way to carbonate an entire batch of beer that doesn't involve cleaning 30 to 50 bottles.
+However, in my case maintaining a proper serving temperature is difficult since I don't have a keezer of any sort, instead I fill a cooler with ice and just drop the temperature somewhat haphazardly.
+At some point down the road having a keezer would be great just to maintain a more specific ball park temperature.
+In this beer's case I would have loved to serve it from 48&deg;F to 54&deg;F, but served it on either side of that range.

+## Honey Additions

+This time around we decided to not change anything in the boil process since we were already making drastic changes converting the beer to all grain from extract.
+The honey was added during the boil, but both of us brewing were both strongly leaning towards adding the honey either after the boil or after the primary to attempt to maximize the honey flavor and aroma.
+The next time we brew this, hopefully later this summer, we plan on moving back the honey addition to one of those times.

+## Just Chill

+After we mashed the grain we were pretty put off by the color, or lack thereof, of the wort.
+There was a fair amount of second guessing and concerns that we made a mistake or skipped a step somewhere.
+Oddly enough with the original extract version of this recipe we had a similar concern - after fermenting but before bottle conditioning the uncarbonated beer tasted _pretty awful_.
+However, in both cases the beer turned out to be a pretty great crowd pleaser.
+It's easy to second guess a brew or over think it, but we need to just remember it's still going to be beer and it will probably be _pretty ok_.